Major Differences Between Microeconomics and Macroeconomics

 Importance of Macroeconomics:

-Micro vs Macro Economics – Scope
+Microeconomics vs Macroeconomics – Scope

-Let us now understand the scope of microeconomics and macroeconomics.
+Let us now understand the scope of Microeconomics and Macroeconomics.

 Scope of Microeconomics:

-The scope of microeconomics mainly consists of three theories –
+The scope of Microeconomics mainly consists of three theories –

 • Theory of product pricing